kgxsz/devops-101/part-one/README.md

 Why didn't we change the outbound rules for security groups you ask?
 Well, security groups are stateful, which means that if the traffic was allowed in, the instance will be allowed to respond back out.

-Now try to ssh to the instance:
+Now try to SSH to the instance:

     ssh ubuntu@YOUR_ELASTIC_IP_ADDRESS -i ~/.ssh/main.pem